NicolasFalcon/TechnicalTest/README.md

 Start the project:

 1: Download the source code from git
+2:run npm-install
-2: npx react-native run-ios | run-android
+3: npx react-native run-ios | run-android

 Start the json-server